 - Study and diagnosis of disease through examination of organs, tissues and body fluids.

 - Physicians who diagnose and characterize disease in living patients by examining tissue biopsies or bodily fluid.

 - Majority of cancer diagnoses are made or confirmed by a pathologist.

-- Subspeciality of pathology concerned with determining the diagnosis of bone and soft tissue tumors in pediatric
+- Subspeciality of pathology concerned with determining the diagnosis of bone and soft tissue tumors

 This site is free non registration website created for pathologists and orthopedic surgeons for fast review of pediatric bone and soft tissue pathology for daily practice and board examinations.
 By clicking on benign and malignant bone and soft tissue pages you will get condensed information about common and rare tumors in pediatric population.
 Do not forget to click on the pictures to get larger view.